You are here:

 3. Who evaluates protocols?
 How do I submit my protocol for review?

 Protocols are evaluated by members of the Institutional Animal Care and Use Committee (IACUC).
-Faculty representing diverse departments that use animals in research activities, a consulting veterinarian, and an external member who is otherwise unaffiliated with Lycoming College are appointed to the IACUC by the Provost and Dean of the College.
+Faculty representing diverse departments that use animals in research activities, a consulting veterinarian, and an external member who is otherwise unaffiliated with Lycoming College are appointed to the IACUC by the Provost and Dean of the Faculty.
 Members of the IACUC review protocols to ensure that animal and researcher welfare is protected, and that all procedures are carried out in accordance with federal law.
 IACUC submissions should be electronically submitted using one attached document directly to the IACUC chairperson.

 4. What criteria are used to evaluate protocols?